pingcap/docs/storage-engine/titan-overview.md

 |1024K| 1165 | 1165 | 11.7 |11.7 | NA |NA |32.3 | 233 |

 > **Note:**
-> >
+>
-> > scan100 means scan 100 records and scan10000 means scan 10000 records.
+> `scan100` means to scan 100 records and `scan10000` means to scan 10000 records.

-When value size is 2 KB, Titan's performance is better in all workloads above.
-When the size is 1 KB, Titan lags only in scan10000 workload by 15%, but gains 50% in update.
-Therefore, the default value of `min-blob-size` is 1 KB.
-User can choose the proper `min-blob-size` according to the workloads.
+In this table, when the value size is 2 KB, Titan performance is the best in all workloads.
+When the size is 1 KB, Titan lags only in `scan10000` workload by 15%, but gains 50% in `UPDATE`.
+Therefore, the appropriate default value of `min-blob-size` is `1 KB`.
+You can choose a proper value for `min-blob-size` according to the workloads.